yasinseden/listing-palindromes-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.11.

+## Starting mock db
+To start following the mock db run the command "npm run json-server"

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.